Free shipping eligible Supports COD (Cash on Delivery) and PayPal 100% secure transaction

 There is no consensus on the origin of thangkas, but it is generally believed that they originated from murals.

-After Songtsen Gampo established Lhasa as the capital, the development of agricultural civilization provided the material resources necessary for thangka production.
+After Songtsen Gampo established Lhasa as the capital, the development of agricultural civilization provided the necessary material resources for thangka production.
 When Princess Wencheng and Princess Jincheng entered Tibet, they brought with them the culture of the Central Plains and foreign cultures.
 Furthermore, with the introduction and development of Buddhism, these elements fused together to give birth to the art of thangka painting.
 Thangka pendants are products that combine this thangka art with modern jewelry design, embodying painting, religion, history, and folklore all in one.

 While inheriting the artistic essence of Tanka, it is designed for convenience, allowing people to wear and carry it easily, thereby increasing knowledge and enhancing dignity and culture.